Concepts

 .

-, to determine how it should encode binary, numeric, and date values.
-The JavaScript code transforms the array of JavaScript objects in sourceRecords
+query.
+The JavaScript code transforms the array of JavaScript objects in records

 .
-The server adds the value in transformedRecords
+The server adds the value in records

 to the "data"

-If the JavaScript code throws an error, the JSON DB action stops processing records.
-The server puts the value of transformedRecords
+If the JavaScript code throws an uncaught exception, the JSON DB action stops processing records and returns the error information in the "errorCode"

 to help developers troubleshoot the record that triggered the error.

-FairCom Edge and FairCom MQ support a code package type called "transform"
+FairCom Edge and FairCom MQ support a code package type called "integrationTableTransform"

 code package contains JavaScript code that transforms data in a record in an integration table.